LuaCreationist/Game/README.md

 And the map generation is currently able to handle random generation, though soon I want it to be able to handle built in map files that potentially could be generated from another project.

+Alpha 1.1 - Camera Added.
+Hit X to Zoom in on the player Additional patches :

+Edge of display is now offset by the players position.
+Shaders Reintroduced and minimalized.